 Beyond that, you’re looking at customizations which requires custom programming work from services like the ones we recommend at https://feastdesignco.com/how-to/customization-referrals/

 The reason that this policy is in place is because we have thousands of customers who do everything different.
 Themes modify the stylistic options on your website only, with functionality limited to what’s found on our demo sites.

 There’s literally no way we can help thousands of people do customizations – not only would it be too time consuming, but it’s not built into our pricing.

-For context, full custom websites cost 10’s to 100’s of thousands of dollars and carefully negotiated contracts with programmers who charge $100/hr+ and frequently run over budget.
+For some context, full custom websites cost $10,000’s to $100,000’s and require carefully negotiated contracts with programmers who charge $100/hr+ and frequently run over budget.

 We don’t offer full custom website builds.

 When you purchase a theme, you’re paying to access the files that would let you set up your website to look like the demo site, without having to write the coding yourself or hiring a designer.
 Buying a theme is completely unnecessary, if you want to put the hundreds of hours of work into designing the website yourself.

 The $75-$125 fee is a small token that is spread out over many customers, to pay for the hundreds of thousands of dollars we’ve spent paying professional programmers, consultants and designers to build the themes.
 Here are some of the things that have gone into our themes, which you’d have to pay for independently if you went for a fully custom build: